onmyway133/github-changelogs-maker/README.md

 **Step 1: Add new release**

-**github-changelogs-maker** lists all closed issues and merged pull requests between 2 last releases, so you need to create a new release first.
+To lists all closed issues and merged pull requests between 2 lastest releases, so you need to create a new release first.

 **Step 2: Specify owner and repo**